robomechanics/MiniRHex/Assembly/readme.md

  * 6 leg parts (2g each)(6 legs) = 12g

  The total amount adds to 117g.

+ After printing, there are supports inside the servo sleeves, shaft-edge parts and shaft-mid parts.
+Ensure that you remove the supports inside the prints before moving on.

 4. Open base.sldprt and save as a .dxf file.
 Use this file to laser cut 3-mm thick acrylic to serve as the foundation for the robot.